AconCavy/cp-template-csharp/README.md

 dotnet new -i .bin/Debug/AconCavy.CompetitiveProgramming.Templates.1.1.0.nupkg
 ```

-You can use `install.bat` or `install.sh` for the installing.
+You can use `install.cmd` or `install.sh` for the installing.

 ### Windows

 ```
-./install.bat
+./install.cmd
 ```

 ### Mac OS or Linux